The Cowsills: Breakup and reunions

-In 1978, several of the Cowsills—including Paul, John, Barry, Bob and Susan—recorded an album called Cocaine Drain with producer Chuck Plotkin.
+In 1978 several of the Cowsills—including Paul, John, Barry, Bob and Susan—recorded an album called Cocaine Drain with producer Chuck Plotkin.
+In October 1978, they played a show at Blackie's Bar in Los Angeles which was favorably reviewed by Billboard in the weekly "Talent in Action" column.
+The 37-minute show opened with "a sultry rocker" titled "Cocaine Drain."
+The band had reportedly signed with Columbia Records and "were setting the stage for a nearly completed album."

 In March 2008 a version of the album was finally released, remastered from an acetate under Bob Cowsill's direction.
 Several other previously unreleased tracks were included on the 2008 release.

 The central four members of the group created the power pop tune "Is It Any Wonder?" in 1993, which was released in the critically praised multi-artist collection Yellow Pills, Vol. 1: The Best of American Pop.

 In the years following the group's split, Susan continued her musical career as a member of The Continental Drifters, along with both her first husband Peter Holsapple and her second husband, Russ Broussard.
 She was a member of Dwight Twilley's band in the mid-1980s, and currently leads her own band, the Susan Cowsill Band.
 Her first solo album, Just Believe it, was released in late 2005 by Blue Corn Music.
-In 2011, she was featured in an episode of the HBO series, Tremé.
+In 2011 she was featured in an episode of the HBO series, Tremé.

 John Cowsill has also continued his performing career.
-Since December 2000 John has been a regular member of The Beach Boys touring band, playing drums and keyboards and singing lead on some of their tunes.
+From December 2000 until 2023, John was a regular member of The Beach Boys’ touring band, playing keyboards (until 2007) and drums (after 2007).
+He also contributed to the harmony stack, as well as occasionally singing lead on songs like “Wild Honey” and "Help Me, Rhonda".
+John was also part of the backing band for The Beach Boys’ 50th Anniversary Reunion tour during 2012 and performed on the reunion album recorded in 2011 and 2012.
 In earlier years, he performed with artists such as Jan & Dean and Dwight Twilley.

 Bill Cowsill moved to Canada in the 1970s and did well in that country as a solo artist, and as a member of Vancouver, British Columbia's Blue Northern, before forming The Blue Shadows, who recorded two albums for Sony Canada.